Agrata05/Deconstructing-The-Web-Part-1/README.md

 <h1 align="center"> HTML part of a simple Facebook Page </h1>

 ## What It Does
-HTML as we now know sets the content of a web page.
+HTML as we know sets the content of a web page.
 The raw content is shown when we open it on the browser.
 In part 2, broken image is added.

 ## Screenshot Of The Project